The practice is situated in Meditrina House, Trinity Road

 Online Access to Patient Summary Information

-This facility will hopefully be available by 31st March 2015, subject to the availability of this service on our clinical system.
-Once the system is up and running, if patients do require online access to other areas of their record, they will need to speak with the Practice to facilitate this.
+This facility is intended to be available by 31st March 2015.
+Once the system is up and running, if patients do require online access to other areas of their record, a request should be made in writing to the Practice Manager.

 Online appointment booking (already available for GP appointments)